-Once again, I emphasize that we use the Chicago Manual of Style if we are writing fiction and intend to publish it.
+Once again, I emphasize that we use the Chicago Manual of Style as our grammar reference guide if we are writing fiction and intend to publish it.
 The Chicago Manual of Style is written specifically for writers, editors, and publishers and is the publishing industry standard.
 All the editors at the major publishing houses own and refer to this book when they have questions.

 If you develop a passion for words and ways in which we bend them, as I have done, you could soon find your bookshelf bowing under the weight of your reference books.
 Writing is not a one-size-fits-all kind of occupation.
-There is no one style guide that will fit every purpose.
-Each essay and book may be meant for a different reader, and each should be written with the style that meets the expectations of the intended readers.
+No style guide will fit every purpose, but the Chicago Manual of Style comes closest.

 However, some things are universal: